 Locked in Voldemort’s circle, Snape set to work following Dumbledore’s final wishes, all the while appearing loyal to the Dark Lord.

-He was made Headmaster of Hogwarts, where he secretly upheld his vow to Dumbledore to protects its students – especially as a pair of rancid Death Eater siblings, the Carrows, had been made Deputy Headmasters.
+He was made headmaster of Hogwarts, where he secretly upheld his vow to Dumbledore to protect its students – especially as a pair of rancid Death Eater siblings, the Carrows, had been made Deputy Headmasters.
 Yet despite the danger of his mission, and despite being hated by most of the wizarding world, Snape held on to the one thing that kept him going: the safety of Lily’s son.
-He even sent his Patronus to guide Harry Potter to the Sword of Gryffindor (a known Horcrux-killer) in a nearby lake.
+He even sent his Patronus to guide Harry Potter to the sword of Gryffindor (a known Horcrux-killer) in a nearby lake.